12 Step Meetings for Lasting Recovery and Community Support

 Cost-Effectiveness Compared to Treatment

 Experienced providers will tell you: 12 step meetings deliver lasting recovery support without the financial strain of formal treatment programs.
-Peer-led groups achieve outcomes on par with clinical interventions, yet require no insurance, paid staff, or facility overhead11.
-Instead, voluntary donations—typically just a dollar or two—make it possible for nearly anyone to participate.
+Peer-led groups achieve outcomes on par with clinical interventions, yet require no insurance, paid staff, or facility overhead.
+Instead, voluntary donations—typically just a dollar or two—make it possible for nearly anyone to participate.11

 Healthcare systems in Oregon addiction treatment consistently see fewer hospitalizations and less emergency utilization among those who stay active in these recovery communities.
 For communities aiming to expand addiction resources while managing costs, fellowship programs offer a proven, affordable path to sustainable sobriety.